 Predicting who will do well is not clear.
 People with very severe degenerative changes on their spinal x-rays may not need surgery or if they do, they may do well afterwards.
 Patients often feel improvement over the following four years, although a recent study has shown that by eight years the difference between surgery and physiotherapy is not noticeable.

-Length of stay in hospital for spinal stenosis surgery is around two to five days, with patients ideally having a physiotherapy designed exercise plan before surgery that they can continue afterwards.
+Length of stay in a hospital for spinal stenosis surgery is around two to five days, with patients ideally having a physiotherapy designed exercise plan before surgery that they can continue afterwards.
 Being active physically to recover functional ability as much as possible is the key goal.

 - Spinal Stenosis.
 British Association of Spinal Surgeons. http://www.spinesurgeons.ac.uk/patients/patient-information/spinal-stenosis